What is Myocarditis?

 As myocarditis can get better in some cases, not everyone will need treatment.
 What treatment might be used depends on what symptoms the person has and the cause of the myocarditis.

 Treating the cause - if the cause of myocarditis is known, treatment may be given for this.
 For example, drugs that affect the immune system.
+Find out more about COVID-19 and myocarditis here.

 Treating non-heart related symptoms - symptoms such as a high temperature may be treated with over-the-counter painkillers.